tensorflow/tensorflow/g3doc/Passes.md

 Performs fusion of loop nests using a slicing-based approach.
-The fused loop nests, when possible, are rewritten to access significantly smaller local buffers instead of the original memref's, and the latter are often either completely optimized or contracted.
+The fused loop nests, when possible, are rewritten to access significantly smaller local buffers instead of the original memref's, and the latter are often either completely optimized away or contracted.
 This transformation leads to enhanced locality and lower memory footprint through the elimination or contraction of temporaries / intermediate memref's.
 These benefits are sometimes achieved at the expense of redundant computation through a cost model that evaluates available choices such as the depth at which a source slice should be materialized in the designation slice.

 ## Memref bound checking (`-memref-bound-check`) {#memref-bound-check}